-76. The Committee then turned to consider agreement on detailed arrangements (art.
+74. The Committee then turned to consider agreement on detailed arrangements (art.
 10 (4)) for the consultations (art.
 10 (3)).
 It pointed out that, in accordance with article 10 (4), where such consultations take place, the Party of origin and the affected Party have an obligation to agree on detailed arrangements to ensure that the authorities and the public concerned of the affected Party are informed and given an opportunity to forward their opinion on the draft plan or programme and the environmental report.
 Such arrangements may include timing and means for consultations, including public participation in the affected Parties, issues to be covered, translation of documents and interpretation during any meetings.

-77. The Committee observed that, further to notification by Serbia concerning the Programme, dated 24 July 2017, Hungary invited Serbia to agree on the language regime of the procedure under article 10 (4) of the Protocol but Serbia did not address that request before the adoption of the Programme, considering that translation of the documents referred to in article 10 (2) (a) of the Protocol into Hungarian “was not in compliance with article 10 of the Protocol”.
-Subsequently, Serbia failed to ensure that the Hungarian public concerned was given an opportunity to efficiently participate in the procedure.
+75. The Committee observed that, further to notification by Serbia concerning the Programme, dated 24 July 2017, Hungary in its response to the notification invited Serbia to agree on the language regime of the procedure under article 10 (4) of the Protocol.
+In its letter to the Committee, dated 17 April 2019, Serbia clarified that, in its view, translation of the documents referred to in article 10 (2) (a) of the Protocol into Hungarian “was not in compliance with article 10 of the Protocol”.
+However, Serbia had not shared that opinion with Hungary; nor had it responded to or addressed the invitation of Hungary to discuss language regime before the adoption of the ProgrammeSubsequently, Serbia failed to ensure that the Hungarian public concerned was given an opportunity to efficiently participate in the procedure.
 In the light of the above, and with reference to article 10 (4) of the Protocol, the Committee emphasizes that both the Party of origin and the affected Party are responsible for ensuring that the authorities and the public concerned of the affected Party are informed and given an opportunity to forward their opinion on the draft plan or programme and the environmental report.
+To this end, the Parties concerned should establish efficient communication among themselves with a view to enabling the public concerned and authorities of the affected Party to participate in the transboundary procedure under the Protocol.

 6. Timeline and means for informing the affected Parties about the adoption of the Programme under article 11 (2) of the Protocol

-78. The Committee held that it is an obligation of the Party of origin under article 11 (2) to inform the affected Parties when a plan and programme has been adopted and to provide them with the text of the adopted plan or programme.
+76. The Committee held that it is an obligation of the Party of origin under article 11 (2) to inform the affected Parties when a plan and programme has been adopted and to provide them with the text of the adopted plan or programme.
 In addition, such information should be accompanied by a statement summarizing how the environmental considerations have been integrated into the adopted plan or programme and how the comments received from the affected Parties and their public have been taken into account and reasons for adopting it in the light of the reasonable alternatives considered.
 The Committee further clarified that, when an affected Party, following the notification, indicates its willingness to participate in the consultation, the Party of origin, even in the absence of any comments from that affected Party, should inform it about the adoption of the plan or programme as set out in article 11 (2).
-The Committee observed that that Serbia did not inform some of the affected Parties, including Hungary, Montenegro and Romania, about the adoption of the Strategy, on 4 December 2015, and its Implementation Programme, on 26 October 2017.
+The Committee observed that that Serbia did not inform some of the affected Parties, including Croatia, Hungary, Montenegro and Romania, about the adoption of the Strategy, on 4 December 2015, and its Implementation Programme, on 26 October 2017.

 IV.
 Findings